Kazakuri/commission.tenka.dev/content/artwork/2020-12-07-kyomkyom11750/index.md

 Please check back later.

 {% request() %}
-きょむ殿下Nice to meet you, <TODO>!
+Nice to meet you, Kyom Denka!

 Thank you for the appeal!

 I'd like to ask you to draw Tenka Adachi from Shoujo Ramune.

-大体テーマは冬ですが、詳細はお任せします。
+The general theme is winter, but I'll leave the details up to you.

 Thank you very much!
 {% end %}